practicalli/clojure/docs/clojure-editors/index.md

             `sudo apt install emacs-snapshot` package to use the latest nightly build of Emacs, although be aware that some things may break.

             ???
-HINT "Build Emacs 29 from source" [Building Emacs 29 from source code on Ubuntu](https://practical.li/blog/posts/build-emacs-28-on-ubuntu/) is relatively straight forward task, although it will take a little time to compile.
-Building Emacs allows customisation of some features, such as native compilatin of elisp to enhance the performance of Emacs.
+HINT "Build Emacs from source"
+                [Building Emacs from source code](https://practical.li/blog/build-emacs-from-source-on-debian-linux/) has a few steps to ensure dependencies are present.

+                Building Emacs allows customisation of features included in Emacs, e.g. JSON support, XWidgets or native compilatin of elisp to enhance the performance of Emacs.

+                Emacs will take 15-30 minutes to compile, then the binary created can be installed.

         === "Homebrew / MacOSX"